oniani/frames/README.md

 - [Leveraging Haskell's built-in goodness](#leveraging-haskells-built-in-goodness)
 - [Installation](#installation)

+For those who want to take a look at Haddock-generated documentation, jump to this [link](https://davidoniani.com/miniframe/).
+Note that the library is not well-documented on Haddock.

 ### Data types

 MiniFrame has one fundamental data type, it is called `MiniFrame`.